-Capital assets, which include property, plant, and equipment, are reported in the districtwide financial statements.
+Capital assets, which include property, plant, and equipment, are reported in the district-wide financial statements.
 Capital assets are defined by the District as assets with an initial cost of more than \$5,000 for general capital assets and an estimated useful life in excess of one year.
 All capital assets are valued at historical cost or estimated historical cost if actual amounts are unavailable.
-Donated capital assets are recorded at their estimated fair value at the date of donation.
-Depreciation of all exhaustible capital assets is recorded as an allocated expense in the statement of activities, with accumulated depreciation reflected in the statement of net position.
+Donated capital assets are recorded at their estimated acquisition value at the date of donation.
+Depreciation of all exhaustible capital assets is recorded as an allocated expense in the Statement of Activities, with accumulated depreciation reflected in the Statement of Net Position.
 Depreciation is provided over the assets' estimated useful lives using the straight-line method of depreciation.
 The range of estimated useful lives by type of asset is as follows: